Commissioning

 The generic udev rules already generate a reliable symlink.

-The block device will appear as /dev/disk/by-id/usb-LinuxAut_sdmux_HS-SD_MMC_*-0:0
+The block device will appear as /dev/disk/by-id/usb-LinuxAut_sdmux_HS-SD_MMC_*-0:0.

 Hardware Preparations